Apple iPhone 17 Air vs Google Pixel 8

 Which one is better?

-Grab the iPhone 17 Air if you want a premium design and top-notch display - it's 5.82oz versus 6.60oz, making it lighter.
+Grab the iPhone 17 Air if you want a thinner device that focuses on a premium design and camera.

 Who should buy each?

-Choose the Google Pixel 8 if: you need longer battery life for all-day use, you want the latest software updates for 7 years, or you prefer a more affordable price without sacrificing camera quality.
+Choose the Google Pixel 8 if: you need a longer-lasting battery with 4575mAh, you want access to the latest software features for 7 years, or you take a lot of photos and want the best AI enhancements.

 Conclusion